dryadd44651/RhythmFit/README.md

 # RhythmFit
-FlexFit Cycle is a dynamic fitness platform offering customizable, cycle-based workout plans.
-Powered by Python, React, and MongoDB, it provides members with tailored workouts, progress tracking, and exclusive resources.
-Join FlexFit Cycle for a flexible, personalized fitness journey that adapts to your goals!
+RhythmFit is a dynamic fitness platform offering customizable, cycle-based workout plans.
+Powered by Python, and React, it provides members with tailored workouts, progress tracking, and exclusive resources.
+Join RhythmFit for a flexible, personalized fitness journey that adapts to your goals!

 #active python venv